Understanding your contract of employment

 Your contract of employment can be tricky to understand if you’re not familiar with employment law or the various terminology, so we’ve put together a short mini-series to help you understand your contract of employment.

-This week, we’ll be concentrating on the role of the contract of employment and the two different types of contractual terms.
+Here we explain the role of the contract of employment and the two different types of contractual terms.

 The role of the contract of employment